zamartz/OmniFormTracker/README.md

 * NAME or ID - reports with either form element 'id" or "name" in patch.
 Reports with the form "id" first and the "name" as fallback.
 If there is no "id" or "name" defined for the form element "No ID or NAME" is returned.

-* Tracking Correlation - If you set `s.linkTrackVars =""` to be blank, all omniture events on page will report.
+* Tracking Correlation - If `s.linkTrackVars =""` is set to be blank, all omniture events on page will report.

    If defined only the narrow scope will be correlated to the form tracking.
- `/*SEND SPECIFIC PROPS*/ /* s.linkTrackVars = 'prop5,prop6,events'; `
+ `/*SEND SPECIFIC PROPS*/  s.linkTrackVars = 'prop5,prop6,events'; `

 ## License